cultuurnet/uitpas-beheer-angular/docs/development/git_workflow.md

 ```

 ### Hotfix branches
  An issue might require a hotfix that needs to be brought to production as soon as possible.
 All hotfix branches should be branched from the `hotfix/hotfix` branch.
-Start the development branch for these issue from `hotfix/hotfix`.

 The naming for the feature branches is:
  ```